 Reach people in your community with marketing messages in public areas.
 Here again it can help to reach out to other businesses and organizations in the city or town where you operate.
 Will local restaurants, cafes and supermarkets let you put flyers or business cards in the entrance or tack them onto a community bulletin board?
 This works best if your business complements the other company.
 For example, if you own a graphic design or photography studio, perhaps a local art gallery or non-profit arts organization would let you leave marketing material in their establishment.
 Make sure to get permission.

 For more, see these small business marketing ideas and strategies.

 9. Engage with a Local Audience on Social Media

 Social media marketing can work well for local business visibility — if you do it right.
 The trick is to target your local audience.
-With one billion active monthly users, Instagram provides plenty of opportunities for brand awareness.
+With hundreds of millions of active monthly users, Instagram provides plenty of opportunities for brand awareness.
 Include your location in social media profiles.
 Make sure to tag your location in posts to get more engagement from local users.
 Be sure to focus on the kind of social media site that attracts your target audience.
 For example, LinkedIn attracts business users, and could be good if you sell to other businesses.
 Working with influencers on influencer marketing could help you reach more social media users, too.

 10. Use Targeting Tools for Online Marketing

 Social media platforms such as Facebook offer many ways to target customers locally.
 You can use social media advertising features to ‘boost’ posts, setting parameters to target customers within a certain number of miles.
 Also use Facebook’s “Create the Location” feature.
 Hit “Check In” when creating a new post and enter information including location.
 You can also post location stickers in your Instagram stories and location hashtags in Instagram posts.